Wrightsville Beach looking forward to next beach nourishment project as erosion issues persist - NewsBreak

 Topsy the elephant incident remembered 100 years later

 WILMINGTON, N.C.
-(WECT) - On Oct.
+(WECT) – On Oct.
 9th, 1922, the Hagenbeck-Wallace circus came to Wilmington.
-After the show, a four-ton Indian elephant named Topsy broke loose and headed toward downtown Wilmington.
-She traversed all over the city, stomping through downtown, wading into Greenfield Lake, and even swimming across the Cape Fear...
+After the show, a four-ton Indian elephant named Topsy broke loose and headed towards downtown Wilmington.
+She traversed all over the city, stomping through downtown, wading into Greenfield Lake and even swimming across the Cape...

 RELATED LOCAL CHANNELS